Associate Professor of German

 Founding Director, Penn Program in Environmental Humanities; Graduate Groups in Comparative Literature and English

 Ph.D.
 University of Minnesota

 Bethany Wiggin joined the faculty at Penn in 2003 and is an Associate Professor of German and affiliated faculty in the Program in Comparative Literature and the Department of English.
-She received her B.A. with Distinction in German and in Economics from Swarthmore College and her Ph.D. from the University of Minnesota.
+She is also the Founding Director of the Penn Program in Environmental Humanities (PPEH).

-In 2016-17, she was a Whiting Public Engagement Fellows.
-In December 2017, the Union of Concerned Scientists honored her with their Science Defender award.
+In 2019, she holds the Deans' Distinguished Visiting Fellowship at the Perelman School of Medicine at Penn, and she has previously been a Fellow at the Center for Advanced Studies at the Ludwig-Maximilians University in Munich.
+In 2016-17, she was awarded a Whiting Public Engagement Fellowship, and in December 2017, the Union of Concerned Scientists honored her with their Science Defender award.

 environmental humanities, translation and multilingualism, cultural memory, public history and humanities